Two's company, three's a mob: Mob programming

 Replace your CMS with GitHub Pages, Jekyll and Grunt

-posted on 23 September 2015 in programming
+posted on 23 September 2015 in engineering

 For years I’ve used Wordpress to host my site, which has been great but it’s overkill for what I need.
 I’d be happier to write the HTML myself if it wasn’t such a maintenance pain keeping consistency across all the pages.
 I hated having to update WordPress continually to ensure my site is secure.
 In order to keep all my site source in Git I have to synchronise the changes that happen automatically on the server, like updates and uploads / media files back to my working copy to commit them.
 And it doesn’t enable me to keep any of my content in Git, which is most important, I have to take regular database backups for this.